Aims And Values Statement

 Formal learning begins in Year 1 and the children enjoy a fun, active and hands-on morning as they enter Key Stage 1, with skilfully-delivered Phonics, Maths and English lessons each day.
 In Maths, we put a strong emphasis on mental skills, introducing the children to our ‘SMIRFS’ instant recall Maths programme.
 This enables the children to practise essential mental Maths skills at home and at school each day.
 The children can also access our exciting online Mathletics teaching tool at home and teachers set weekly homework in English and Maths to underline and embed learning.

 In Phonics, the children continue working through Phase 5 of Letters and Sounds and in English, we hone the children’s writing and reading skills to complement their Phonics work.
-The afternoons in Year 1 offer an exciting chance to tackle the curriculum through the EYFS environment and we are also lucky to enjoy weekly cooking sessions from Mrs Smith.
+The afternoons in Year 1 offer an exciting chance to tackle the curriculum through the EYFS environment and we are also lucky to enjoy weekly cooking sessions from Mrs Smith in the Autumn term.

 Every term parents receive a curriculum newsletter which explains the focus for the term and a little bit more about how our families can support this at home.